rycolab/website/content/classes/intro-nlp-f25/main.md

 ### On the Tutorials
-Tutorials will take place Wednesdays 16h to 19h in HG F7 and on Zoom.
+Tutorials will take place Wednesdays 16h to 19h in HG F7.
 Their main purpose will be to solve some exercises with you that will help you grasp the concepts from the lecture and to help you prepare for the exam.
 They will also introduce new assignments and allow you to ask questions about them.
 Roughly, we expect to devote 2 hours per week to exercises and 1 hour to the assignments (when a new assignment has been released).